Advanced Vocab Words - Set 8 Flashcards

 158

-# Fill in the blank with the most appropriate vocabulary word.
-The king chose to \_\_\_\_\_\_ rather than face civil unrest. ## Footnote *Hint: The word starts with 'a'.*
+# Fill in the blank: The king chose to \_\_\_\_\_\_ rather than face civil unrest. ## Footnote ***Hint:*** *Starts with "a" and means "to give up a position of power".*

 abdicate ## Footnote *abdicate (**ab**-dih-kate)* v. to willingly let go of; to relinquish